Learning Constrained Adaptive Differentiable Predictive Control Policies With Guarantees: Background

 Model predictive control (MPC) is an optimal control strategy that calculates the control inputs trajectories by minimizing a given objective function over a finite prediction horizon with respect to the constraints on the system dynamics.
-Let us consider a reference tracking MPC, formulated as the following constrained optimization problem:
+We consider a reference tracking formulation of linear MPC, given as the following constrained optimization problem:

-where $\mathbb{N}_a^b = \{a, a+1, \ldots, b \}$ is a set of integers.
-The predictions are obtained from the system model differential equations~\eqref{eq:mpc_example:x} over the prediction horizon $N$.
-The system is also subject to state~\eqref{eq:mpc_example:xb} and input~\eqref{eq:mpc_example:ub} constraints.
-The objective function~\eqref{eq:mpc_example:Q} is the weighted squared $2$-norm i.e., $\|{\bf a}\|_Q^2 = {\bf a}^T Q {\bf a}$, and penalizes the distance of the states from references, while minimizing the control effort.

-The constrained optimization problem~\eqref{eq:mpc_example} can be re-formulated using barrier functions~\cite{BoyVan:ConOpt:04,BenNem:opt:01} as the following unconstrained optimization problem in a generic form:

-where $ \ell(\bullet)$ defines the loss function, while $\lambda$ and $\mu$ define weights of a barrier functions $p_x$ and $p_u$ associated with state~\eqref{eq:mpc_example:xb} and input~\eqref{eq:mpc_example:ub} constraints, where integers $m$ and $n$ specify the number of constraints.